Shuffle algebras for quivers and wheel conditions: Introduction

-\item In Section \ref{sec:r}, we explain how to adapt our proof to account for ``twists" of the shuffle product on $\CS$, including a particular choice which yields important examples: simply laced quantum loop groups and the elliptic Hall algebra.
+\item In Section \ref{sec:r}, we explain how to adapt our proof to account for ``twists" of the shuffle product on $\CS$, including a particular choice which yields important examples: quantum loop groups associated to quivers, and Hall algebras of curves over finite fields.
 This particular twist admits an important Hopf algebra structure. \\

-\item In Section \ref{sec:tori}, we explain how to adapt the contents of the present paper to smaller tori, i.e. the situation in which the parameters $q$ and $\{t_e\}_{e\in E}$ are not generic. \\
+\item In Section \ref{sec:tori}, we explain how to adapt the contents of the present paper to the situation when the parameters $\{q,t_e\}_{e\in E}$ are not generic, but are non-zero elements of a certain field $\BK$.
+We prove the theorems and corollaries from Subsections \ref{sub:intro special} and \ref{sub:intro km}. \\

 \end{itemize}